okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * [Test account guidelines](#test-account-guidelines)
 * [Customer configuration document guidelines](#customer-configuration-document-guidelines)

-Before you submit your integration, ensure that your integration doesn't use unsupported OIN Okta features.
+Before you submit your integration, ensure that your integration doesn't use Okta features that aren't supported in the OIN.
 See [OIN limitations](#oin-limitations).

 ## Logo guidelines

 The app logo that you submit to the OIN Manager in the **General Settings** > **App icon** field must conform to the following guidelines:

-* The logo file size must be less than one MB.
+* Submit a logo file that's less than one MB in size.
-* The logo dimension must be square (1:1 aspect ratio).
+* Submit a square-dimensioned logo that has a 1:1 aspect ratio.

    > **Note:** OIN app icons are placed in a 200 x 200 pixel grid.

-* Submit an icon rather than a wordmark (a logo that includes the company or product name).
+* Submit an icon rather than a wordmark (a graphic that includes the company or product name).

    > **Note:** The OIN catalog already lists the product name in plain text.
 Logos with text can appear redundant.

-* Don't use logos with the trademark (:tm:) symbol.
+* Don't submit a logo with the trademark (:tm:) symbol.
-* The recommended logo is an image in PNG format with a transparent background.
+* Submit a logo image that's in PNG format with a transparent background.
     * GIF and JPEG/JPG formats are also acceptable
     * A colored background is acceptable if it's a part of the logo color scheme